GAMSAT Preparation Plan

 Many people ask me if they really need to buy ALL of the ACER materials and my answer is always yes as they are still the best and most realistic way to practice actual GAMSAT style questions.

-3. Decide what extra materials you are willing to invest in, there are many gamsat prep companies selling different materials.
+3. Decide what extra materials you are willing to invest in.

 Do I Really Need To Buy Gamsat Prep Materials?